adnanzami/CBIR-based-on-Color-Description-and-Quantitative-Image-Fidelity-Measurement/README.md

 Program 1 - This code assign label to images in the dataset.

-Program 2 - Program to test the feature extraction to get RGB and HSV color histogram.
+Program 2 - Program to extract RGB and HSV color histogram.

-Program 4 - The purpose of this program is to assign feature vector to each record
+Program 4 - The purpose of this program is assign feature vector to each record

-Program 5 -The purpose of this program is to do image retrieval from the created database
+Program 5 -This program performs image retrieval from the created database